October 1, 2022

 IT’S GETTING HOT IN HERE!

-After departing the cafe, I seemed to be mostly following sidewalks for the next hour.
-Then I got to the town of Colunga, where it was evident they were planning for some sort of weekend event.
-Yellow tape was strung up alongside the main road blocking it off from sidewalks as it marking a parade route.
+After departing the cafe, I followed the sidewalks for the next hour.
+Then I arrived in the town of Colunga, where it was evident that they were planning for some weekend event.
+Yellow caution tape was strung up alongside the main road, blocking it off from sidewalks as if marking a parade route.

 Beyond the town center, I could hear cannons going off multiple times.
 Then plumes of smoke from the cannon charges rose into the air somewhere in the distance.
 Maybe it was another festival like the one I’d attended in Laredo.